 “We recognise that countries like Tanzania can be a challenge in terms of filling capacity gaps so we make sure that each candidate is fit for purpose and fit for growth.”

-Localisation is equally key when it comes to the hiring, training and retention of skills; only four of the Company’s more than 320-strong workforce coming from outside of Tanzania.
+Localisation is equally key when it comes to the hiring, training and retention of skills; only four of the more than 320-strong workforce come from outside of Tanzania.

 This undertone of corporate social responsibility (CSR) is then developed numerous steps further when it comes to strategic alliances, investor engagement, national market knowledge, and charitable activities.

 Rughani notes: “We are an international organisation so this allows for a lot of international investor engagement, but we also align our strategies to national priorities and the local economy; and we are also on a lot of committees that are geared towards actually setting up the national economic agenda.”

 Sport, equality and the environment all help to contribute to Standard Chartered’s overall influence on the wider communities, paving the way for its evident financial prowess to attract new, more financially and technically savvy, customers.

 “We have a focused strategy and what continues to differentiate us is our intent and purpose, and our global mission to be the world’s international bank,” Rughani continues.
 “We have a relentless commitment to our brand promise, and that promise revolves around us being here for good, and in contributing to national economic priorities here in Tanzania.

 “We are not hung-up on products and are constantly evolving them in line with market needs and in the years to come we will continue to provide solutions that others will see as ‘cutting-edge’.”